Form of Government: Constitutional monarchy

 |Greater Tōkyō (metropolitan area)||37 274 000||inhab.||2015|

-Prime Minister Abe’s programme to boost economic growth is based on an expansive monetary policy, accompanied by negative interest rates, fiscal stimulus and hefty public investment since 2016.
+In 2021, the country emerged from the recession following the trade shrinking due to COVID-19.
+This fitted in with a narrative of economic deceleration, thanks largely to a tax increase on consumables in October 2019.
+The programme followed by the government of the Liberal Democratic Party to boost economic growth is based on an expansive monetary policy, accompanied by negative interest rates, fiscal stimulus and hefty public investment since 2016.
 This proved beneficial to exports but also raised inflation, hence labour costs went up, sparking difficulties for certain sectors such as construction.
-To find a solution, on 1 April 2019, a new immigration law was enacted that makes moving easier for some categories of foreign workers.
-In 2014, value-added tax was raised from 5% to 8% to increase state proceeds and lower the high deficit.
-A further increase (up to 10%) was postponed until 2019 in order not to depress growth even more, but the very high public debt (about 237% of the GDP), the highest in the world, weighs on the country’s future.
+Added to this, is a chronic shortage of manpower; to find a solution, on 1 April 2019, a new immigration law was enacted that makes moving easier for some categories of foreign workers.
+In 2014, value-added tax was raised from 5% to 8%, up to 10% in 2019, to increase state proceeds and lower the high deficit.
+The public debt is very high (about 256% of the GDP).

 |Agricultural prod. index (2004-06=100)||92.1||index||2016|